github/kube-service-exporter/README.md

 ### Services (Consul KV)

-Metadata is exported to Consul for Kubernetes Services of `type: LoadBalancer` with the `kube-service-exporter.github.com/exported` annotation set to `"true"`.
+Metadata is exported to Consul for Kubernetes Services of `type: LoadBalancer` or `type: NodePort` with the `kube-service-exporter.github.com/exported` annotation set to `"true"`.
 The exported metadata for each Kubernetes Service is available at `$KSE_KV_PREFIX/services/$SERVICE_NAME/clusters/$CLUSTER_ID`.
 This path warrants some explanation:

 * `KSE_KV_PREFIX` is the value of the `KSE_KV_PREFIX` environment variable passed in and defaults to `kube-service-exporter`.
 * `SERVICE_NAME` is a generated string that uniquely identifies an exported service as `(${CLUSTER_ID}-)${NAMESPACE}-${SERVICE_NAME}-${SERVICE_PORT}`